 The scrotum (AKA ballsack) is the sac of skin that hangs below your penis.
 Your scrotum holds your testicles and keeps them at the right temperature.
 If it’s too cold, your scrotum pulls your testicles closer to your body.
 If it's too warm, your testicles hang away from your body.

 Your scrotum is covered with wrinkly skin and hair.
 Your scrotum can be big or small, have a little or a lot of hair, and vary in color.
 Some people’s scrotum is larger on one side than the other.

 The scrotum is super sensitive, so any hitting or twisting is extremely painful.
 But many people like having their scrotum gently touched during sex.

 The anus (AKA butthole) is the opening to your rectum.
 The anus has lots of sensitive nerve endings, so some people experience sexual pleasure from anal stimulation.

 The internal parts of male sex anatomy are made up of:

-The testicles are 2 ball-like glands inside your scrotum.
+The testicles (AKA balls) are 2 ball-like glands inside your scrotum.
 They make sperm and hormones like testosterone.

 The epididymis is a tube where your sperm matures.
 It connects each testicle to each vas deferens.
 And it holds your sperm before you ejaculate (come).